 Once you have your key statistic in the subject line, get into it in that email body and dissect it further before highlighting the other findings of your research.

-Media Outreach Subject Lines Rule 106: Mention the key statistic of your survey or research in the subject line to raise the journalist’s curiosity.
+Media Outreach Subject Lines Rule 106: Mention the key statistic of your survey or research in the subject line to pique the journalist’s curiosity.

 7. Short subject lines